(Published in the September 2009 edition of Blue Skies Magazine, and updated every year below.)

 Used AADs are pretty straightforward as long as the person selling the unit is being honest with the dates, and any service bulletins have been addressed.
 You will need to know if your reserve container has one or two closing pins and look for the appropriate AAD with the correct number of cutters (most containers are 1-pin).

 With a used CYPRES unit, make sure you are getting a CYPRES2 Expert or Changeable Mode unit manufactured within the past 12 years.
 All original CYPRES units are older than 12 years, so it must be a CYPRES2, and find out the DOM as well as the last time it was serviced.
-CYPRES units require a 4-year and 8-year maintenance.
-To figure out if the price is a good deal, start with the base price of a new unit and take off a $100 per year since the date of manufacture (as long as the unit is up-to-date with service and batteries).
+CYPRES units manufactured prior to January 2017 have a 12.5-year lifetime and a 4-year maintenance schedule.
+Units manufactured January 2017 and beyond have a 15.5-year lifespan and 5-year maintenance schedule.
+To figure out if the price is a good deal, start with the base price of a new unit and take off a $75-$100 per year since the date of manufacture (as long as the unit is up-to-date with service and batteries).

 For a used Vigil, there is the original Vigil I, the Vigil II and Vigil 2+.
 All Vigil AADs have a lifespan of at least 20 years and require new batteries every 10 years.
-The Vigil I and Vigil II can have their batteries replaced by your rigger, but the Vigil 2+ requires the unit to be sent in for a replacement battery at 10 years old.
+All Vigil units must be sent in for a replacement battery at 10 years old, or at anytime the unit indicates a new battery is needed.
 All Vigil units can be setup as “Pro” which is what setting you will be using with your rig.
 To determine a fair price, take the base price of a new unit and subtract $60 per year.

 There is only one version of the m2 AAD, and it has been on the market since 2011.
 You'll be looking for the Expert version of the m2 and it only comes in a 1-pin/cutter configuration.
 The m2 has a lifetime of 15 years with no mandatory service.
 To determine a fair used price, take the base price of the new unit and subtract $70 per year.